pyside/PySide/doc/pysideapi2.rst

 As QVariant was removed, any function expecting it can receive any Python object (None is an invalid QVariant).
 The same rule is valid when returning something: the returned QVariant will be converted to the its original Python object type.

+When a method expects a *QVariant::Type* the programmer can use a string (the type name) or the type itself.